Congratulations on the purchase or sell of your vehicle!

 To transfer an Out-of-State titled vehicle, bring in or mail the following to our offices:

 1. Out of State title, signed and dated by the seller(s) and buyer(s).
-If the vehicle is less than 10 years old, the odometer reading must be completed.
+If the vehicle is less than 20 years old, the odometer reading must be completed

 3. Proof of insurance in the buyer's name.

 Safety Inspection Station.
-The inspection facility will provide you with a Vehicle Identification Certification (Form VI30A), which you must provide to us
+The inspection facility will provide you with a Vehicle Inspection Report (VIR), which you must provide to us

 6. Fees.